Gambling in New Jersey: Former games

-Horse racing & off-track betting
+Horse racing and off-track betting

-New Jersey currently has three racetracks and five off-track betting (OTB) halls, all of which are regulated by the New Jersey Racing Commission (an entity of the New Jersey Office of the Attorney General).
+New Jersey currently has two racetracks and two off-track betting (OTB) halls, all of which are regulated by the New Jersey Racing Commission (an entity of the New Jersey Office of the Attorney General).
 The state passed a law in 2013 permitting one horse race per year on a New Jersey beach, and Monmouth Park will be conducting a beach race in Atlantic City based on the Palio di Siena.

+In September 2024 Penn National announced their intention to close Freehold Raceway.
+This was due to costs and a shift in the gambling markets and low attendance.
+As per the closure of Freehold Raceway, Penn National will close their three off track betting parlors.